Jeshuwin/hapbam/README.md

 # Hapbam-G:

+A tool that uses

 ### Input:
 The input for Hapbam-G should be 4 .bam files.
 Using <a href="https://github.com/fenderglass/hapdup">hapdup</a> two phased .fasta files should be mapped to a diploid reference sequence using <a href="https://github.com/lh3/minimap2">minimap2</a>.
 The output of the sequence alignment map format files should then be converted to .bam using <a href="https://github.com/samtools/samtools">samtools</a>.
+When generating minimap files, use the --eqx flag to distinguish between mismatches and matches in the alignment file.

 <img src="https://i.postimg.cc/kXkYFvTq/Hapdup-Phased-to-Ref-1.jpg" alt="mapping" style="width:500px;height:auto;">